 What Can Be Learned From a Cat DNA Test?

 There are a few things that you may be able to learn by administering a DNA test to your cat.
-First, it can help you understand what breeds your cat is made up of.
+First, it can help you understand the genetic history of your cat.
 You may not be able to tell exactly what breed your cat is or if they would be considered a purebred feline, but you should be able to determine how many different breeds are detected in the DNA and what those breeds are.
 Other pieces of information that you may be able to glean include:

 You cannot expect to learn specific information about your cat’s heritage like you can about yours if you were to administer a DNA test to yourself.
 This is because there is much more DNA information stored in databases for humans than there is for cats.